Pompeo launches new PAC to help conservatives 'crush their adversaries' in 2022 midterms

 The political action committee will be able to raise unlimited amounts of money and help fellow Republican candidates running for federal, state and local offices.

-In an interview with Fox News, the former three-term congressman from Kansas who served as CIA director and later America’s top diplomat under then-President Donald Trump, emphasized that the mission of his new PAC "is to help conservative candidates all across America.
+In an interview with Fox News, the former three-term congressman from Kansas who served as CIA director and later as America’s top diplomat under President Trump, emphasized that the mission of his new PAC "is to help conservative candidates all across America.
 We want to make sure that we can elect people who care about American workers, America’s middle class."

 Pompeo emphasized that "if we get this right – if we get good people that run for city council, we’re going to help out on school board races and state legislative races – if we get it right all across America then we will continue to make this the greatest nation in history.